Variant Creutzfeldt-Jakob disease (vCJD)

 CJD and vCJD are not the same disease.
 They are part of a group of diseases caused by abnormal prions.
 The symptoms are similar, although CJD usually occurs in adults between the ages of 45 and 75.
 CJD is not connected to eating BSE-infected cow parts.

-For more information on CJD, see HealthLinkBC File #55a Creutzfeldt-Jakob Disease (CJD).
+For more information on CJD, please visit HealthLinkBC File #55a Creutzfeldt-Jakob disease (CJD).